 Please note – DO NOT USE A ROLLER.

-Sealing the stone can be done by yourself or a hired professional.
+Sealing natural stone can be done by yourself or you can hire a hired professional.
 The advantage of hiring a professional is the convenience of not having to worry about it, in addition to the cleaning and preparation.
 If the job is quite small and you’re handy with the tools don’t be afraid to seal it yourself.